 Blue Bull Pub & Restaurant, South Square, Sneem

 The Blue Bull offers a full restaurant menu including seafood, meat and vegetarian options.
-It comfortably caters for both small and large groups.
+It comfortably caters for both small and large groups with extensive seating areas inside and outside in their covered dining / beer garden area.

 Green House Coffee Shop

 The Green House is a quaint coffee shop on the left just before Sneem Bridge.
 A lovely place to pop in for a scone or treat or an ice cream.

 Better known for its pub offering, Riney's offers a limited menu at different times of the day.
 They also make and sell their own range of delicious ice-creams.
 See their specials board for details.

 Now cross over Sneem bridge, leaving the South Square behind.
 This is Sneem's North Square and where you'll find a nice cluster of cafes and restaurants.

-As its name suggest the Riverside sit right on Sneem River's bank with nice view of the river falls, whether sitting inside or outside.
-The Riverside opens for breakfast, lunch and early evening dining.
-You'll find a good selection of daily specials on their menu boards
+As its name suggest the Bridge Cafe & Bistro sits right on Sneem River's bank with a nice view of the river falls, whether sitting inside or outside.
+The Bridge Cafe opens for breakfast, lunch and early evening dining.
+You'll find a wide and tasty selection on their menu.

-Almost next door to the Riverside, The Village Kitchen is another busy cafe and similarly open from morning to early evening for dining with good menu choice.
+Almost next door to the Bridge Cafe & Bistro, The Village Kitchen is another busy cafe and similarly open from morning to early evening for dining with good menu choice.
 At the rear you'll find the best seat in the house with a beautifully framed view of the Sneem River and the mountains.

 Kelly's Delicatessen and Coffee Shop